 Communication apps usage

 The remote developer actively uses Slack, BaseCamp, Skype, Zoom, and other tools.

 Be sure: they track each project activity and are ready to get in touch.

 No commutes also mean no extra money spent.
 A win-win situation if you want a grand product still within a reasonable budget.
 Also, mind the salary difference between, say, the USA and Europe.
 44% of those who outsource work to remote teams, do it due to reduced costs, the research says.

 You can work with the best remote companies

 How do you know if the work with remote team suits you?
 Go for it if:

-There’re few exceptions when you might prefer local developer: poor internet access or you as client may fancy face-to-face communication better.
-And, of course, such routine as receiving website supports calls, fixing minor bugs requieres local developer.
+There’re few exceptions when you might prefer a local developer: poor internet access or you as a client may fancy face-to-face communication better.
+And, of course, such routine as receiving website supports calls, fixing minor bugs requires the local developer.